jidongxiao/networksecurity/labs/rebinding/README.md

 this screenshot shows the file is now edited:
 ![alt text](images/lab-rebinding-configure-dns.png "configure dns")

+*Note*: you did this same step in previous 2 labs.

 1.3.2. run the following command so the above change will take effect: